 Minimum hosting environment recommendations for Divi

 According to the Divi Help & Support Center

 We recommend using the latest stable version of PHP.
 It is recommended PHP 7.2 and higher.
 This will not only ensure compatibility with Divi, but it will also greatly speed up your website leading to less memory and CPU related issues.

 By default, memory limits set by your host or by WordPress may be too low.
 This will lead to applications crashing as PHP reaches the artificial limit.
 You can adjust your memory limit within your php.ini file, or by contacting your host for assistance.
 You may also need to define a memory limit in wp-config.php.

 Max Execution Time affects how long a page is allowed to load before it times out.
 If the limit is too low, you may not be able to import large layouts and files into the builder.
 You can adjust your max execution time within your php.ini file, or by contacting your host for assistance.

-Upload Max File Size determines that maximum file size that you are allowed to upload to your server.
+Upload Max File Size determines the maximum file size that you are allowed to upload to your server.
 If the limit is too low, you may not be able to import large collections of layouts into the Divi Library.
 You can adjust your max file size within your php.ini file, or by contacting your host for assistance.

 This sets the maximum time in seconds a script is allowed to parse input data.
 If the limit is too low, the Divi Builder may time out before it is allowed to load.
 You can adjust your max input time within your php.ini file, or by contacting your host for assistance.